Practice Areas

 • Whether lab results and analysis were handled properly.

-Ohio drug laws are incredibly complex, which is why fighting distribution charges on your own can quickly get you into real trouble.
-If you are arrested for distribution of amphetamines, your best defense is the help of an experienced Cincinnati drug lawyer.
+Ohio drug laws are incredibly complex, which is why fighting illegal cultivation charges on your own can quickly get you into real trouble.
+If you are arrested for growing weed in Cincinnati, your best defense is the help of an experienced Cincinnati marijuana manufacturing and cultivation lawyer.
 Your Cincinnati drug crime attorney can help create the best defense strategy for your unique case and ensure that you have the best outcome possible.

 At Luftman, Heck, and Associates, our Cincinnati drug lawyers have years of experience fighting these kinds of charges, and we are prepared to do everything we can to represent your best interests.
 With our team headed by Brad Groene on your side, you will have the best chance to fight the charges successfully.
 We are available for our clients 24/7, so call our offices right now at (513) 338-1890 to set up a free consultation on your case.